NoroffFEU/css-frameworks-ca/README.md

-# css-frameworks-ca | CrocheME
+# css-frameworks-ca | CrochetME

-`CrocheME` is a responsive web application which goal is to keep in contact lovers of handmade crochet.
+`CrochetME` is a responsive web application which goal is to keep in contact lovers of handmade crochet.

 [Figma design]
 [Brief]